 On January 30, 1873, Jules Verne‘s famous novel ‘Around the World in 80 Days‘ (Le tour du monde en quatre-vingts jours) was published by Pierre-Jules Hetzel in Paris, France.
-It is one of Jules Verne‘s most acclaimed stories, where Phileas Fogg of London and his newly employed French valet Passepartout attempt to circumnavigate the world in 80 days on a £20,000 wager set by his friends at the London Reform Club.
+It is one of Jules Verne‘s most acclaimed stories, where Phileas Fogg of London and his newly employed French valet Passepartout attempt to circumnavigate the world in 80 days only on a £20,000 wager set by his friends at the London Reform Club.

-This is the beginning of the fabulous plot and from now on we see how Phileas Fogg travels around the world and we witness the amazing adventures that he has together with his companions.
+This is the beginning of the fabulous plot and from now on we see how Phileas Fogg travels around the world and witness the amazing adventures that he lives through together with his companions.
 While disembarking in Egypt, he is spotted by a dilligent Scotland Yard detective named Fix, who has been despatched from London in search of a bank robber.
 Because Fogg matches the description of the bank robber, Fix mistakenly believes Fogg to be the criminal.
-But since it is impossible to secure a warrant in time, Fix goes on board the steamer crossing the Suez Canal directed to Bombay.
+But since it is impossible to secure a warrant in time, Fix goes on board the steamer crossing the Suez Canal directed to Bombay, India.
 During the voyage, Fix gets acquainted with Passepartout, but does not reveal his purpose for following them on the journey.
 Passepartout and Fogg have no idea about Fix’s true intentions, who wants to get Fogg back to England so that he can arrest him.

 |Map of the trip in Around the World in Eighty Days by Jules Verne|